suneepathangay/rate-prof-ai/Readme.md

 TODO Currently:

-Need to write the data to a SQLite database
+Write the data to Pinecone DB

+Write Classes/Functions to query our pinecone DB

+Select and config LLM to Use

+Create UI